-Even so, Simpson will probably be quite comfortable financially when he is released from jail, thanks to pensions that may pay out more than $25,000 per month — funds that aren't subject to seizure by creditors.
+Even so, Simpson will probably be quite comfortable financially now that he is a free man, thanks to pensions that may pay out more than $25,000 per month — funds that aren’t subject to seizure by creditors.

-The 70-year-old former football star, who was tried and acquitted in 1995 for the murder of Brown and Goldman, is currently incarcerated because he was found guilty in 2008 of armed robbery, kidnapping and other charges in Las Vegas.
-He was sentenced to 33 years in prison, with a nine-year minimum.
-He has already served more than eight years.
+The 70-year-old former football star, who was tried and acquitted in 1995 for the murder of Brown and Goldman, was incarcerated after he was found guilty in 2008 of armed robbery, kidnapping and other charges in Las Vegas.
+Simpson was sentenced to 33 years in prison, and was released shortly after midnight on Oct.
+1, 2017 after serving the nine-year minimum.

 It is unclear what Simpson’s net worth is right now — with some outlets like GoBankingRates.com saying he has roughly $250,000 in the bank while others have much higher estimates including CelebrityNetWorth.com, which reported that he’s worth $3 million.